mparno/fenics-web/source/doc/demos/pde/poisson/cpp/documentation.rst

 .. index:: SubDomain

-The ``DirichletBoundary`` is derived from the ``SubDomain`` class and defines the part of the boundary to which the Dirichlet boundary condition should be applied.
+The ``DirichletBoundary`` is derived from the :cpp:class:`SubDomain` class and defines the part of the boundary to which the Dirichlet boundary condition should be applied.

 .. code-block:: c++